BasharAlwarad/Software_Engineering_course/31_polymorphism/README.md

 ### Operator Overloading

-- **When:** Use when you want to define how operators (+, -, etc.) work for your own classes.
+- Use when you want to define how operators (+, -, etc.) work for your own classes.
-- **Why:** Makes custom types easier and more natural to use, especially for mathematical or collection-like classes.
+- Makes custom types easier and more natural to use, especially for mathematical or collection-like classes.
 - **How:** Use the `operator` keyword in your class.

 ```csharp